aws-samples/aws-serverless-workshops/WebApplication/5_SNSNotifications/README.md

 Remember that you can find the <b>API_SERVICE</b> in the <a target="_blank" href="http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/api-permissions-reference.html">AWS documentation</a>.

-To retrieve the logical table name, look back into the section where you specified the new table.
+To retrieve the logical table name, look back into the serverless.yml where you specified the new table.

 You should something that looks like below: